Atomic claims

 Each Signal is a claim with evidence, confidence, entities, dates, source metadata, and domain classification.

 Agents do not need another headline feed.
-They need source-grounded change in a format they can discover, inspect, pull, diff, and route.
-Synorb Core MCP exposes live Streams through three primary tools, with Advanced MCP for configured workflows and REST APIs for heavier Manifest retrieval.
+They need source-grounded change in a format they can discover, inspect, pull, diff, save, and route.
+Synorb Core MCP exposes the Temporal Context Graph through Source Channel inventory, live Stream workflow tools, high-throughput relevant Manifest pulls, and reusable Beacon tools for authenticated users.

 A news result tells an agent that something exists.
-A Manifest gives it the source event, the extracted claims, the compact Brief, the canonical Record, stable IDs, and provenance in one object.
+A Manifest gives it the source event, the extracted claims, the compact Brief, stable IDs, and provenance in one object.
+Core MCP serves Signal + Brief plus source metadata.
+Full source payloads are Enterprise-only and are retrieved via REST.

 Each Signal is a claim with evidence, confidence, entities, dates, source metadata, and domain classification.